Skin Sensitivities For IC Patients: Clothing, Laundry, Soaps

 IC and Skin Sensitivity – Clothing, Laundry & Soaps

-Patients who struggle with chronic pain, including IC/BPS, endometriosis and vulvodynia, often find their skin and nervous system very sensitive, particularly in the crotch area (i.e. urethra, vulva, perineum and rectum).
+(Updated 7/28/21 – JHO) Patients who struggle with chronic overlapping pain conditions, including IC/BPS, IBS, vulvodynia and fibromyalgia, often find their skin and nervous system very sensitive, particularly in the crotch area (i.e. urethra, vulva, perineum and rectum).
+This is VERY common in patients with IC Subtype Five: Central Sensitization.
 As a result, something as simple as tight clothing, fabrics, soaps, detergents and other chemicals can provoke flares and discomfort.

 Pain patients often struggle with varying levels of skin sensitivity that comes and goes during flare periods.
 Rough textured fabrics, such waffle weaves or wool, can provoke skin sensitivity and discomfort.
 Whenever possible, select clothing made in the USA, preferably from 100% natural fibers, such as cotton, silk or linen.
 Modal or Tencil may work as well.
 Because new clothing is often contaminated with pesticides, sizing and excess dyes, all new clothing should be washed before wearing.